RemiBou/remibou.github.io/_posts/2020-5-24-Realtime-update-with-Blazor-WASM-SignalR-and-MediatR.md

 }
 ```

-Now I have a server-side MediatR notification that must trigger a client UI update
+Let's say I have this server-side MediatR notification :

 ```cs